ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-class-description-non-core-color-present.md

 # node-class-description-non-core-color-present

-`color` in node class description is deprected and must not be present, except for nodes whose icon is a Font Awesome icon - usually core nodes.
+`color` in node class description is deprecated and must not be present, except for nodes whose icon is a Font Awesome icon - usually core nodes.

 📋 This rule is part of the `plugin:n8n-nodes-base/nodes` config.